BioBoost/course-object-oriented-programming-with-cpp/docs/b-fundamentals/01-variables-and-datatypes/README.md

 When the application is run (at runtime), this variable will be **instantiated** (created) and actual **memory space will be reserved** to store the data.

-::: definition Declaration versus definition
-Note that defining a variable is not the same as declaring it.
+::: definition Definition - Declaration versus definition Note that defining a variable is not the same as declaring it.
 Declaring a variable is stating that it exists somewhere, while defining a variable is actually creating it.
 Declaring a variable is done using the `extern` keyword.
 While less important for variables, the distinction will be more clear in the context of functions, methods and classes.
 :::